SuhasDPatil/Social-Integration-in-iOS/README.md

 Social-Integration-in-iOS
 =========================
-Its a ready-made social sign in integration in a single application using Facebook, Twitter and LinkedIn.
+Its a ready-made social sign in integration in a single application using Facebook, Twitter and LinkedIn (All-in-one).

 I used